Job Title: Remediation Specialist – High School

 Schedule: Monday-Thursday, 8:30am-3:00pm, August 1 -May 31 Pre-Planning week in July

-The Dyslexia Resource has an unprecedented opportunity to change the academic trajectory for students in two underperforming schools in Atlanta.
-The Dyslexia Resource is expanding its reading remediation program at Thomasville Heights, Slater Elementary Schools, Price Middle School, and Carver High School, schools situated in impoverished neighborhoods.
+The Dyslexia Resource has an unprecedented opportunity to change the academic trajectory for students in underperforming schools in Atlanta.
+The Dyslexia Resource is expanding its reading remediation program at Carver High School, a school situated in an impoverished neighborhood.
 Our reading remediation is a tutorial program built on the principles of the Orton-Gillingham approach and grounded in evidence-based instructional practices for teaching reading.
 Individuals who are, or have been, reading teachers, reading specialists and/or reading tutors are invited to submit an application to join a dedicated team of educators focused on teaching students in underperforming schools to read.

 - To provide high-quality Orton Gillingham-based reading intervention in small groups at Purpose Built Schools Atlanta in southeast Atlanta

 - To enrich the partnership by becoming a part of partner school communities, working to understand and contribute to its culture and literacy practices while helping improve and grow The Dyslexia Resource’s intervention model

 A remediation specialist uses her/his extensive knowledge of the science of reading and experience with teaching reading to advance the literacy skills of at-risk readers at The Dyslexia Resource’s partner schools.

 - Providing comprehensive Orton Gillingham-based reading intervention in small groups (to include all areas of reading as needed based on data from norm-referenced and curriculum-based measures)

 - Providing understanding and patience for students who struggle with reading for a variety of complex reasons